purplesyringa/site/blog/you-should-probably-use-panics-for-error-handling/index.md

         Err("oopsie")
     }
 }
-// ...but this code is actually compiled to
+// ...but this code is actually compiled to:
 // fn produces(n: i32) -> i32 {
 //     if n > 0 {
 //         n
 //     } else {
-//         // vvvvvvvv  This is magic, don't worry about it.
-Actually throws a panic
+//         // vvvvvvvv  ✨ Magic ✨.
+Don't worry about it.
+Actually throws a panic.
 //         throw_error("oopsie")
 //     }
 // }

 #[iex]
 fn forwards(n: i32) -> Result<i32, &'static str> {
-    //                 v  The code is rewritten to rely on unwinding instead of matching let a = produces(n)?;
+    //                 v  The code is rewritten to rely on unwinding instead of matching. let a = produces(n)?;
     let b = produces(n + 1)?;
     Ok(a + b)
 }

 fn catches(n: i32) -> i32 {
-    //         vvvvvvvvvvvvvv  Switch back to Result
+    //         vvvvvvvvvvvvvv  Switch back to Result.
     forwards(n).into_result().unwrap_or(0)
 }
 ```